dailystory/docs/articles/changelog/2020/april.md

 * Clean to trial creation process exception handling
 * Typos and updates to NeverBounce
 * bug in insert for timeslots
+* When creating a new autopilot automation the disabled state needs to be shown